 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the D200 and E-PL8 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Nikon D200 better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.